manyminds/api2go/README.md

 **api2go works, but we're still working on some rough edges.
 Things might change.
 Open an issue and join in!**

-**we are currently re-implementing a lot of stuff in a cleaner way with interfaces and upgrading to the RC3 (Final) Standard of jsonapi.org**

 Note: if you only need the marshaling functionality, you can install the subpackage via
  ```go
 go get github.com/univedo/api2go/jsonapi